bashdroid/thumbnail/README.md

 	cd thumbnail-master
 	make install

+Depending on your system, you might need to run "make install" as root.

 If you don't need a manual, you may just download and run `thumbnail` with your preferred tools, e.g.:

 	curl -LO https://raw.githubusercontent.com/bashdroid/thumbnail/master/thumbnail